-This guide is intended to help you learn everything you need to know about how to use DRIs to build a high performing team.
+This guide is intended to help you learn everything you need to know about how to use Directly Responsible Individuals (aka DRIs) to build a high performing team.

 But before we dive in, I’d like to tell a quick but relevant story…